 As of the report date, SNF had commenced commercial operations at the new facility, satisfied the initial capital investment obligation of \$92.2 million, and continues to invest in additional production facilities.
-SNF is required to produce \$23.1 million in payroll, excluding benefits, over the 12-month period ending June 30, 2015.
-SNF reported over \$13.7 million in new payroll for the period ending June 30, 2015, missing the performance requirement.
-SNF's next obligation includes \$29.4 million in payroll for the period ending June 30, 2016.
+SNF is required to produce \$29.4 million in payroll for the 12-month period ending June 30, 2016.
+SNF generated over \$16.9 million in payroll during this period, missing the performance requirement.
+SNF's next obligation includes \$29.4 million in payroll for the 12-month period ending June 30, 2017.

-Due to SNF's performance to-date relative to capital investment, taxable purchases, and payroll, SNF's most recent performance-based grant was reduced by \$1.1 million.
-The company does not owe the State any reimbursement for payroll, taxable purchase, or capital investment underperformance for the period ending June 30, 2015.
+Due to SNF's underperformance relative to taxable purchases and payroll for the project year ending June 30, 2016, SNF's most recent performance-based grant of \$1.28 million was reduced by \$1.45 million.
+The company owed and has paid the State a penalty of \$0.17 million.

-As of the report date, SNF Holding Company was meeting about 59 percent of the payroll obligation specified in the CEA.
-Accordingly, the Year 4 performance-based grant was reduced as required by the CEA.
+As of the report date, SNF Holding Company was meeting about 57 percent of the payroll obligation specified in the CEA.
+Accordingly, the Year 5 performance-based grant was reduced as required by the CEA.